tyler-romero/audio-recognition-kaggle/README.md

 ```

 This is what will be run in order to actually evaluate our model on a raspberry pi, so we need to make this work.

+## Other

+I've been using Comet.ml for logging training data, so go to train.py and set your own Comet API Key.

+## Goals and Metrics

+* Place Bronze in the Kaggle Competitio (Top 100)
+* Achieve a test accuracy of 0.85 or better
+* Get this to work well on a Raspberry Pi 3

 ## References